BalajiN121987/Getting-and-Cleaning-Data/Codebook.md

 ###Tidy Dataset
-The original variable names were modified as follows in the tidy dataset
-1. '-mean' replaced by 'Mean'
+The original variable names were modified as follows in the tidy dataset *. '-mean' replaced by 'Mean'
-2. '-std' replaced by 'Std'
+*. '-std' replaced by 'Std'
-3. Paranthesis have been removed (i.e. '-()' replaced by '')
+*.
+Paranthesis have been removed (i.e. '-()' replaced by '')

-* First
-* Second